460009 Sear Stew and Stir

 This setting is a great option if you want a more hands-off approach to your recipes.
 It starts cooking on high, and after a set amount of time (usually an hour) will switch to cooking at a low heat.
 Some models will even flick over to the keep-warm setting, to stop your recipe from spoiling.

 A keep-warm or hold setting can be handy, especially if your dinner is delayed - it prevents food from drying out while stopping it from getting cold.
 On some models, though, it can actually keep cooking the food.

 There are several cheaper cuts of meat that are good for slow cooking and available from butchers:

-Yes – and it's more energy efficient to do so.
-Roasting in a slow cooker uses an average of 246 watts, a tiny amount of power, heating a small space.
+Yes – and it can be a more energy efficient to do so.
+Roasting in a slow cooker uses an average of 246W, a tiny amount of power, heating a small space.
 Compare this with the average oven, which uses around 700W.
 However, the ‘roasting’ results won’t be identical to oven-roasted meat.